At Niño Early Learning Adventures, the health, safety and wellbeing of our children, families, community and employees is at the heart of what we do.

 In addition to this, the following measures have been put in place:

-- If workmen need to attend, they are required to sign in to register and temperatures are taken and recorded.
+If essential workmen need to attend, they are required to sign in to register.

-- Our families are provided regular updates via FlexiBuzz and via direct email of any Government public health information.
+Our families are provided regular updates via Xplor and direct email of any Government public health information.

-- Full centre cleans are completed twice a week with an external cleaning company.
+Full centre cleans are completed 2-5 times a week with an external cleaning company.

 We continue to work closely with our staff to ensure that we are all doing our part to help keep our environments clean.
 We are also keeping everyone up to date with new information and advice from the Government.